Country Guide - VAT in Croatia

 VAT Registration Threshold

-VAT Croatia registration threshold for domestic businesses is 40,000 EUR, and companies below this threshold do not need to register for VAT as they are considered small businesses.
-However, this threshold does not apply to foreign businesses, as Croatia has no VAT threshold for non-residents.
+The VAT registration threshold in Croatia for domestic businesses is 60,000 EUR.
+Companies below this threshold are exempt from VAT registration, as they are considered small businesses.
+However, this threshold does not apply to foreign businesses, as Croatia does not have a VAT threshold for non-residents.

 Types of Taxable Activities in Croatia